lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 vertical), and position a vtkScalarBar.
 Widgets also provide additional functionality such as managing an internal implicit function or transformation matrix (e.g., vtkBoxWidget).
-The following is a list of widgets currently found in VTK and a brief description of their capabilities .
+The following is a list of widgets currently found in VTK and a brief description of their capabilities.

 -   vtkScalarBarWidget --- manage a vtkScalarBar including positioning, scaling, and orienting it.